wp-plugins/7feeds-news-ticker/readme.txt

 2. Default widget options.

 == Changelog ==

+= Version 1.08 =
+* Fix problems with parse links in Atom format

 = Version 1.07 =
 * Added Date template for news items.
 Now you can customize the date format at your wish